slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On science

 <!--
+> *"AI is intelligence acceleration."  -- Pedro Domingos*
+> *"Gravity is the speed of time."  -- Pedro Domingos*
+> *"Sleeping on a plane is the closest there is to teleportation."  -- Pedro Domingos*
+> *"The job of a scientist is to listen carefully to nature, not to tell nature how to behave."  -- Pedro Domingos*

+- if you cannot question it, it's not science, it's propaganda.
 - trust the science is the most anti-science statement ever. questioning science is how you do science.
 - theories are explanations, not predictions. prediction comes after the explanation
 - theories are not derived from anything. human minds crete them by rearranging, combining, altering and adding to existing ideias. we guess.